fieldtrip/website/reference/data2bids.md

  obtain the sidecar files for a dataset that already has the correct BIDS name.

  CONVERT - data2bids will read the input data (or use the specified input data) and write it to a new output file that is BIDS compliant.
-The output format is NIFTI for MRI data, and BrainVision for EEG and iEEG.
+The output format is NIfTI for MRI data, and BrainVision for EEG and iEEG.
 Note that MEG data files are stored in BIDS in their native format and this function will NOT convert them for you.